 4. Auld Reekie Tours

 Join Auld Reekie Tours to see and feel for yourself how these streets now are haunted by their previous residents.
 There are four possible tours to choose from.
-The Original Underground Tour takes you beneath the streets of Edinburgh and reveals the dark and unpleasant history of the city.
+The Vaults Tours, known as Scotland's most haunted underground experience, takes you beneath the streets of Edinburgh and reveals the dark and unpleasant history of the city.
 In the Ghost & Torture Tour, walk along the cobbled streets as you listen to frightening stories and visit a torture exhibition.
 The Vaults & Graveyard Tour leads you into the famous Greyfriars Kirkyard and the Underground South Bridge Vaults, two of the most hair-rising locations in Edinburgh.
-The last tour option takes you to Auld Reekie’s Stone Circle Vault where the darkest and most blood-curdling stories are told.
+The last tour option takes you to Terror Tour where you can explore the underground vaults and uncover the secret behind the infamous stone circle.
+Beware, that is at-10 terror!
 A walk in these ancient tunnels will guarantee to get your blood pumping as you hear the water dripping and feel the presence of the unfortunate people who used to live here.

 5. Underground Vaults

 Mercat Tours offer several historic walks and ghost tours.
 With a strong focus on telling a good story, this is a great way to discover the fascinating history of Edinburgh.
 See the famous haunted Blair Street Underground while guides tell horrifying but real stories of gruesome punishment and unsettled spirits.
 See and feel how the poor souls of the past still haunt the city of Edinburgh.

 The only way to experience the underground vaults is through joining a tour.
 Book in advance as tours can sell out very quickly.
 This especially applies if you want a spooky vacation in the Scottish capital during Halloween.